GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 All fortunes are wrong except this one.

 ### Where you can find me